8 EMS-themed children's books

 But what if you could foster a love of reading along with your love of saving lives with your children?
 These eight EMS-themed children's books are equal parts entertaining and educational.

 Did we miss one of your favorites?
-Let us know in the comments.
+Send an email to editor@ems1.com and let us know!

 1. Please Don’t Dance In My Ambulance By Barry Bachenheimer and Mea Amacher